 Sometimes, the pain of a neck strain is immediate.
 In other cases, it can take several hours or days before your neck begins to hurt.

 The blow that causes neck strain can sometimes cause a concussion, too.
 Since concussions can be serious, you need to see a doctor right away.
-You need emergency medical care if you are confused, dizzy, nauseous, excessively sleepy, or unconscious.
+You need emergency medical care if you have a headache that worsens or persists, have weakness or trouble talking, or are confused, dizzy, nauseous, excessively sleepy, or unconscious.

 To diagnose neck strain, your doctor will give you a thorough examination.
 You may also need X-rays, CT (computed tomography) scans, and other tests, to rule out other problems.